Guides

 Gestation

-Gestation lasts 60-70 days — longer than guppies or platies.
-Females become noticeably large and develop a squared-off belly profile before birth.
+Gestation runs 60-70 days — longer than guppies (28-30 days) or platies (24-35 days).
+Females become visibly large in the final two weeks, developing a squared-off belly profile as the batch approaches.

 Batch Size